waltr21/343/syntax-and-semantics/PITCHME.md

 ### Syntax
 ***

-What this describes (or really defines) for us is an rule for a valid sentence in a language.
+What this describes (or really defines) for us is a rule for a valid sentence in a language.

 Here we are saying that an assignment statement is defined as a variable followed by an equals sign followed by an expression.
 ---
 ### Syntax
 ***